Marina's dollshouse miniatures

 From black balls (0.2 cm each) of polymer clay form 4 teardrops shapes.
 Attach them to the Pegbox - two from each side.

-With knife make 4 cuts on the one of the halves
+With the knife make a 4 cuts on the one of the halves

 Attach all parts to the violin base.
-To support the Neck of the violin put piece of wood (or already baked clay) under.
+To support the Neck of the violin put piece of wood (or already baked clay) underneath.

 This is the most longest part of project and you need to be very patient.